signalfx/gdi-specification/specification/repository.md

   - Each release SHOULD be separated by a line separator (`---`) from the other relases.
   - Each release SHOULD contain separate sections for each major functionality area (if applicable).
-  - Each change coming from upstream MUST bear a label that indicates where the change is coming from.
-For example: `(Contrib)` or `(Core)`.
   - The CHANGELOG.md SHOULD NOT list every PR, but only changes significant from an end-user point of view.
 Anyone who is interested in all the details of every change in the repository can use the git log for that.